 When a defendant has been convicted of at least three DUI crimes within 10 years of a fourth DUI, the fourth DUI will be classified as a felony

-When a defendant has previously been convicted of a felony DUI any subsequent DUI within 10 years will be charged as a felony, even if the DUI crime would not otherwise have been a felony charge.
+When a defendant has previously been convicted of felony DUI any subsequent DUI within 10 years of that conviction will be charged as a felony DUI.
+This is true even if the subsequent DUI crime would not otherwise have been a felony charge.

 When the defendant injured at least one person while DUI, not including the defendant, the defendant will be charged with felony DUI, and

-When the defendant kills another person while the defendant was DU, the defendant will be charged with felony manslaughter under penal code sections 191.5 (Watson Murder)
+When the defendant kills another person while the defendant was DUI, the defendant will be charged with felony vehicular manslaughter while intoxicated under penal code section 191.5 (Watson Murder)

 Note: Commercial drivers are held to the lower legal limit standard only when the commercial driver is driving a commercial vehicle, not when the commercial driver is driving his or her personal non-commercial vehicle.